 Scales over-winter on trees as immature females, which are brown, generally circular in shape and about 1⁄4 inch long.
 In the spring, the females mature and produce eggs.
 This sequence occurs in March to April in North Carolina, later in the more northern parts of the scale's range.
 As the eggs hatch, juvenile "crawlers" develop beneath the female and emerge (April to May in North Carolina).
 Crawlers move away from the parent, settle on a twig, and begin forming a white crystalline substance on their bodies.
 Shortly thereafter, males emerge from a pupal stage and fertilize the immobile, immature females.
 Males have no functional mouthparts and soon die, leaving only females.
 As the females continue to feed, they begin secreting honeydew, which, in turn, hastens the development of the sooty mold fungi.

-In North Carolina the first generation of new females usually reaches maturity in late June to early July, and the cycle is repeated.
+In states containing the more northern and western portions of the pine tortoise scale range, one generation per year is observed.
+However, two generations per year is often observed in North Carolina; the first generation of new females usually reaches maturity in late June to early July, and the cycle is repeated.

 Field scouting for the pine tortoise scale is important for successful control.
 Only by recognizing and monitoring the pest in its various life stages can proper measures be taken.